wangmop123/online-theft-clothing/README.md

 # online-theft-clothing
-this my git repository my e-commerce project
+this my git repository of e-commerce project